-The king of pop might have acquired tremendous fame and unprecedented popularity owing to his gigantic contribution in the realm of music and breakthrough, legendary performances, but tragically, this unattainable global stardom was marred by endless controversies and accusations.
-This is the point where popularity and besmirching reputation join hands paving way for a legion of speculations and theories that occasionally pop up across your screen as a juicy gossip piece.
+The “king of pop” acquired tremendous fame and unprecedented popularity thanks to his gigantic contributions to the realm of music and legendary performances.
+Unfortunately, his stardom has been marred by endless controversies and accusations.
+A number of questionable instances have paved the way for a legion of speculations and theories that occasionally pop up across your screen as a juicy gossip piece.

 So why are his kids white?